Viasat Internet in Georgia at a Glance

 Is Viasat available in Georgia?

 Yes.
-Viasat satellite internet is available virtually everywhere in Georgia, including Atlanta, Savannah, and Augusta and the most rural areas such as the rural Black Belt counties, central Georgia's agricultural areas, and small towns in the Coastal Plain.
+Viasat satellite internet is available virtually everywhere in Georgia, including Atlanta, Savannah, and Augusta.
+The most rural areas such as the rural Black Belt counties, central Georgia's agricultural areas, and small towns in the Coastal Plain.
 Because the service is delivered via satellite, it does not require local cable or fiber infrastructure.
 All you need is a clear view of the southern sky for dish installation.

 What is Viasat's fastest plan in Georgia?